 District’s Holiday Boat Parade of Lights, The Wharf, Dec 2

 On the same night, The Wharf will join the tradition with it’s own boat parade.
 Arrive early for the tree lighting, decorate gingerbread cookies, make s’mores at the fire pit, and get a photo with Santa.
 The boat parade begins at 7:00 with finale fireworks at 8:00.
 Admission is free; follow the link for details on boat registeration and cash prizes.

 We love the holidays and we love to drive around looking at lights, tacky or not.
 What did we miss?
-What’s your favorite holiday display in Northern Virginia, Maryland or DC?
+What’s your favorite holiday display in the Northern Virginia, Maryland and Washington DC area?

 If you like holiday lights, you might also like:

 - 12 Holiday Favorites from Northern Virginia Experts